21 freelancing tips for beginners

-When we published the original version of this article, freelancing was already on the rise.
+When we published the first version of this article, freelancing was already on the rise.
 But since then, there's been a global pandemic, the rise of remote work, and a great resignation.
 All of these forces have contributed to making it crystal clear that freelancing is the future.

 If you — for any and every reason — have decided that you want to start freelancing work, then this article is for you.
 But this isn't your usual article about tips for first-time freelancers.
 Here at Xolo, we've helped people quit their jobs and launch their freelance careers since 2015.
 So we know better than most that freelancing isn't as easy as industry influencers would have you believe.
 We're here to share the good, the bad, and the awkward when it comes to freelancing for beginners.
 But we're also going to give you our best tips to succeed as a freelancer — straight from real, successful freelancers who can still remember what it was like to be where you are right now.
 Here are the freelancing tips and advice we wish we had when we were first-time freelancers!